Extracting linear and nonlinear quasinormal modes from black hole merger simulations: Amplitude relationships between different modes

 where all the amplitudes are assumed to be extracted from the ``natural'' multipolar components ($\ell, m = \ell_1 + \ell_2, m_1 + m_2$ for the quadratic mode).
 The coefficients $c_{\ell_1{,}m_1{,}n_1 \! \times \! \ell_2{,}m_2{,}n_2}$ and $d_{\ell_1{,}m_1{,}n_1 \! \times \! \ell_2{,}m_2{,}n_2}$ can in principle be computed from the Teukolsky equation by plugging quadratic combinations of linear QNMs as source terms into the equation (although this has only been attempted in the nonrotating case and under several approximations: see e.g.~\cite{Ioka:2007ak,Nakano:2007cj,Kehagias:2023mcl,Perrone:2023jzq,Bucciotti:2023ets}).
 In general, these coefficients are expected to depend on $\chi_{\rm rem}$ and (to some extent) on the initial conditions~\cite{Redondo-Yuste:2023seq}, and therefore on $\eta, \chi_+$ and $\chi_-$.

+With the fitting procedure in Sec.~\ref{sec:mode_extraction}, we have extracted both linear and quadratic modes.
+Therefore, we can compare the amplitudes and phases between these modes for each simulation to check whether the quadratic relationship holds.
 In Fig.~\ref{fig:quad_dep} we show how the $2{,}2{,}0 \! \times \!
 2{,}2{,}0$ mode amplitude and phase depend on the corresponding quantities for the ``parent'' $2{,}2{,}0$ mode.
 We also illustrate the same relations for the $2{,}2{,}0 \! \times \!
 3{,}3{,}0$ mode as a function of the properties of the $2{,}2{,}0$ and $3{,}3{,}0$ modes.
 These plots generalize and extend similar results presented in Ref.~\cite{Cheung:2022rbm}.
 Interestingly, the dependence seems to be rather universal, in the sense that the constants $c$ and $d$ are only mildly (if at all) dependent on $\chi_{\rm rem}$.

 In Fig.~\ref{fig:quad_ratio} we plot $c_{\ell_1{,}m_1{,}n_1 \! \times \! \ell_2{,}m_2{,}n_2}$ against $\chi_{\rm rem}$.
 For both the $2{,}2{,}0 \! \times \!
 2{,}2{,}0$ and $2{,}2{,}0 \! \times \!
 3{,}3{,}0$ modes, the amplitude ratio follows an almost-constant linear trend with respect to $\chi_{\rm rem}$ for the majority of simulations.
 Only a small fraction of points deviate from this trend.
 At least some of these outliers could result from biases, either because the mode extraction algorithm misses some modes, or because it picks up some spurious ones.
 Note that $A_{3{,}3{,}0} \to 0$ as $\eta \to 1/4$, which could explain the bias in the ratio of the $2{,}2{,}0 \! \times \!
 3{,}3{,}0$ mode in the comparable-mass limit.